 IMHA Facts & figures

-- The Institute of Musculoskeletal Health and Arthritis (IMHA) has six focus areas - Arthritis, Musculoskeletal (MSK) Rehabilitation, Bone, Skeletal Muscle, Skin and Oral Health.
+- The Institute of Musculoskeletal Health and Arthritis (IMHA) has six focus areas - Arthritis, Bone, Muscle, Musculoskeletal (MSK) Rehabilitation, Oral health, and Skin.

-- Three strategic research priorities help guide the Institute's decision-making: Physical Activity, Mobility and Health; Tissue Injury, Repair and Replacement; Pain, Disability and Chronic Disease.
+- Three strategic research priorities help guide the Institute's decision-making: Chronic Pain and Fatigue; Inflammation and Tissue Repair; Disability, Mobility and Health.

 - MSK diseases affect 11 million Canadians over the age of 12 years old annually (2010 report from the Canadian Orthopaedic Care Strategy Group).